RavenGrappling/RavenGrappling.github.io/academy.md

         Owner & Head Instructor
       </h4>
       <p>
         Dmytro has been practicing Brazilian Jiu Jitsu since he was only 15 years old.
-Unlike most students today, his first exposure was through the practice of MMA as there were only a small number of schools that specialized in Brazilian Jiu Jitsu during that time.
+Unlike most students today, his first exposure was through the practice of MMA as there were only a small number of schools that specialized in Brazilian Jiu Jitsu at that time.
       </p>
       <p>
         For the first several years, Dmytro was predominately focused on No-Gi grappling, but as the sport began to evolve and grow in popularity, he then had an opportunity to fully commit himself to learn from instructors that specialized in Brazilian Jiu Jitsu.